schmanu/multisend-timelock/README.md

 This function call can be added to i.e. (Gnosis) Safe multisend transactions in order to achieve a timelocked transaction which is only executable after a timestamp has passed.

-Using this contract it is possible to fully sign transactions but avoiding the execution until a given date.
+Using this contract it is possible to fully sign transactions while avoiding the execution until a given date.

 ## Usecases